The cost-effective way to stabilise housing affordability across the whole of Britain

 Holiday lettings:

-If considered advantageous planning-wise, a mix of different ‘user designations’ could be made specific to individual houses and different ‘user designations’ may even be allowed in the same street or location, if deemed appropriate.
+(If considered advantageous planning-wise, a mix of these user designations, which should be specific to each individual house, might be allowed in the same street or location.)

 This would impose new restrictions on residential uses by using planning criteria contained within democratically agreed neighbourhood plans and registers similar to the system currently being proposed in Wales.
 Such policies could become a blueprint for reducing inflation and to encourage businesses to invest.